 During retrieval, the T-Wing closes, transforming into a narrow slot that guides the line back onto the spool.
 This controlled line management prevents line tangling and bunching, resulting in a smoother and more even line lay, ultimately increasing casting distance and reducing the chances of future line issues.

-If you can’t tell by this point, most of the features baked into the Zillion are designed to make your fishing experience as enjoyable and effortless as possible.
+If you can’t tell by this point, most features baked into the Zillion are designed to make your fishing experience as enjoyable and effortless as possible.

 Daiwa Zillion: Field Test

-I’ll be honest; I’m the kind of angler who thinks he can have success anywhere with any gear.
-So I immediately put my walls up when I saw the price of the Daiwa Zillion.
+I’ll be honest; I’m the kind of angler who thinks he can succeed anywhere with any gear.
+So, I immediately put my walls up when I saw the price of the Daiwa Zillion.
 At nearly $400, this is a pricey reel.

-When I got it in my hands, I knew exactly what to do.
-I took it to Promised Land State Park, a highly popular destination in Northeastern Pennsylvania loaded with northern pike, largemouth bass, and musky.
-I wanted to really stretch the boundaries by using a dense 20-lb braided line and tossing a few square-billed crankbaits off the dam.
+I knew exactly what to do when I got it in my hands.
+I took it to Promised Land State Park, a popular destination in Northeastern Pennsylvania with northern pike, largemouth bass, and musky.
+I wanted to stretch the boundaries by using a dense 20-lb braided line and tossing a few square-billed crankbaits off the dam.

 The first thing that stood out was how effortless the casting is on this reel.
 I was fishing out of my kayak and had to row back about 25 feet from where I would normally cast because I kept hitting the shore.

-The SV booster system is a dynamite feature because, no matter how hard I tried, I couldn’t manage to tangle my line.
-This makes the Zillion a great choice for spinning reel anglers who are looking to dive into the world of premium baitcasters.
+The SV booster system is a dynamite feature because I couldn’t tangle my line no matter how hard I tried.
+This makes the Zillion a great choice for spinning reel anglers looking to dive into the world of premium bait casters.

 Model Breakdown